Vitry-en-Perthois: History

+In 1544, Vitry-en-Perthois was entirely destroyed by the forces of Holy Roman Emperor Charles V during the Italian War of 1542–46.
+The following year in 1545 King Francis commissioned the new town of Vitry-le-Francois on a new site 2.5 miles to the North-East as a replacement for the destroyed Vitry-en-Perthois.

 Geography

 The Chée flows into the Saulx in the northern part of the commune.

 The Saulx forms part of the commune's eastern border, then flows westward through the commune and crosses the village.